YosefLab/Cassiopeia/README.md

     * ``python3.6 -m pip install . --user``

-To verify that it installed correctly, try using the package in a python session: ``import Cassiopeia``.
+To verify that it installed correctly, try using the package in a python session: ``import cassiopeia``.
 Then, to make sure that the command-line tools work, try ``reconstruct-lineage -h`` and confirm that you get the usage details.

 Command Line Tools
 -------------------